Petr Ondrašík

-Petr Ondrašík (born 8 October 1951 in Brezolupy, Czechoslovakia) is a former Czechoslovak international motorcycle speedway rider.
-He earned 26 caps for the Czechoslovakian national speedway team.
+Petr Ondrašík (born 8 October 1951) is a Slovak former international motorcycle speedway rider.
+He earned 26 caps for the Czechoslovakia national speedway team.

 Career

 Ondrašík reached the World Final four times.
 He finished runner-up three times in the Czech speedway Championship.

-In 1974, he represented his country in a test series against England.
+In 1974, Ondrašík represented his country in a test series against England.

-He rode in the United Kingdom for the Wolverhampton Wolves (1980), Eastbourne Eagles (1983) and the Birmingham Brummies (1983).
+Ondrašík rode in the United Kingdom for the Wolverhampton Wolves (1980), Eastbourne Eagles (1983) and the Birmingham Brummies (1983).

 Family

 Petr, the father of former Trelawny Tigers rider Pavel Ondrašík, is now an international referee.